loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 * **URL for the request sending** — the web service address for requests sending.
 * **The certificate path** — when using encryption, it is required to specify the path to the client certificate.

 > **Note**: specifying the certificate path, it is allowed to use both absolute (including the drive letter) and relative paths.
-In the latter case, the path is specified to the folder in which `Web.config` file is located.
+In the latter case, the path is specified to the folder in which the `Web.config` file is located.

 * **The certificate password** — a password is required for operations with some certificates.
 * **The certificate store** — one of three values can be taken: `none`, `currentUser`, or `localMachine`.
 If the client certificate has a private key, it is placed into one of the certificate stores - into the local machine store (*localMachine*), or the current user store (*currentUser*) The certificates without a private key can be placed into a separate file in the file system location specified by the *certificate Path* parameter. `none` value is specified for such certificates in the *Certificate store* parameter.